 The conference will open with two keynote talks presented by Gianluca Colo (INFN and University of Milan) for Challenges in Nuclear Theory and Marek Lewitowicz (GANIL) for Experimental Nuclear Studies.
 The concluding lecture by Ewa Gudowska-Nowak from the Jagiellonian University will bring closer the visionary and great Polish physicist Marian Smoluchowski and his contribution to the modern science.

 Posters (B1 format) will be divided into 3 categories: E-experiment, I-Instrumentation, T-theory.
 Posters can be displayed during the whole conference.
 At the dedicated Poster Session authors are expected to present and discuss their work.
-Few best posters will be chosen for oral presentations.
-These papers can be published in the conference proceedings.
+Best papers can be published in the conference proceedings.
 Winners of the poster competition will be awarded a special cash prize founded by NuPPEC.
 To create a friendly and informal atmosphere during the Poster Session, we will serve snacks and refreshments.

 A welcome reception and a conference banquet will take place on the first and the last day of the conference, respectively.

 We plan a half-a-day excursion including sightseeing of medieval knight’s castles in the nearby Pieniny Mountains.
 Participants will also have an extraordinary occasion to listen to the sacral music concert performed on church organs and minimoog by Józef Skrzek – the famous polish multi-instrumentalist, singer and composer, the leader of the legendary Polish progressive rock band SBB since 1974 (here is the Conference Concert Leaflet).
 Finally, an evening barbeque in the Zakopane style regional inn will be accompanied by presentation of the highlanders folklore.

 Participants are warmly invited to take part in easy hikes in the Tatra Mountains National Park organized in the afternoons and lead by certified mountain guides.